 The European clothing size is equal to the length of your child in cm, measured without shoes.
 Always chose a size larger than the size of your child, unless the size of your child is exactly the same as the clothing size.
 Children clothes don't come in small, medium, large and extra large.
 The patterns on my website are sized medium.
 Is your child bigger than average, chose one size larger and shorten the sleeves with 1 à 1,5 cm (0,4 - 0,6 in).

-Download the free sewing pattern in size 3 months, 6 months, 9 months, 12 months, 18 months, 24 months or size 2T.
+Download the free sewing pattern from the list below.
 Set your printer settings to A4 paper.

 When working with knits, it is important not to stretch or pull the fabric while sewing.
 Also use a stretch needle and a stretch stitch.
 In this pattern all seams are sewed with a twin needle.